coecms/clef/docs/index.rst

-.. arccssive2 documentation master file, created by sphinx-quickstart on Fri May 13 10:16:43 2016.
+.. clef documentation master file, created by sphinx-quickstart on Fri May 13 10:16:43 2016.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-arccssive2 - NCI ESGF Dataset search
+clef - NCI ESGF Dataset search
 ======================================================

 Contents: